pikatchu/closedsource/book/0070-headquarters.md

 Elias gestured toward the scene.

-“That’s it, Leo.
+“That's it, Leo.
 All programmers.
 All Companions.
-One day, you’ll be one of them.”
+One day, you'll be one of them.”

 As they walked, a few people recognized Elias, nodding in acknowledgment.